 - The Nicholas Street Sewer Extension Project is being constructed in two phases, Phases 3A and 3B.
 Phase 3B construction will take place in years 2021 through 2024.
 Metropolitan Utilities District replaced a large gas pipeline on the east side of the 16th Street corridor prior to Phase 3B construction.
-Other utilities were relocated in the 2020 and 2021 time period. - Phase 3B construction began in 2021, spaced out through multiple phases beginning at the south, proceeding north.
+Other utilities were relocated in the 2020 and 2021 time period. - Phase 3B construction began in Q4 2021, at the south proceeding north.
 The project is scheduled for substantial completion in 2024.